arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 uuu full_image.uuu
 ```

-It requires one additional step to flash Portenta X8 without a carrier.
-You will execute the command **first** to let it search for the board.
-Meanwhile, you will recycle the power source for Portenta X8 by unplugging and reconnecting the USB-C® cable.
+If Portenta X8 is to be flashed without a carrier, you will want to execute the command **first** to let it search for the board.
+Subsequently, you will recycle the power source for Portenta X8 by unplugging and reconnecting the USB-C® cable.
 It will let the board begin its boot sequence, allowing it to enter programming mode as set with the defaulted internal bootloader.
-When the active `uuu` instance detects board is in programming mode, it will continue with its flashing process.
+When the active `uuu` instance detects board has entered programming mode, it will continue with its flashing process.

 Once the flashing operation finishes, you will be greeted with a similar message in the terminal as the following figure: